-The goal of buying hunting land is often driven by the fact that an increasing number of hunters are chasing limited amounts of land.
-In spring 2016, the number of people who went hunting within the last 12 months totaled 16.61 million (source).
+Do you dream of owning your own hunting land?
+A growing number of people do — and they’re competing for limited (and ever-shrinking) amounts of land.
+In spring 2016, the number of people who went hunting within the last 12 months totaled 16.61 million.

-While many people want hunting land for their personal use, others purchase hunting land as an investment.
-This often includes making improvements that will make the land more attractive to hunters.
+While many want hunting land for their personal use, others purchase hunting land as an investment.
+These investors seek to make the land more attractive to hunters.
 For example, strategic cutting of timber may make the land more attractive to certain species of animals.
-And, improved hunting opportunities will make the property more attractive to others.
+And improved hunting opportunities will make the property more attractive to future buyers.

 Finding hunting land loans